Springe09/Project-3/README.md

 # A Game of Tokens
-Eric Wynn
+Amy Sherban, Latoya Springer and Eric Wynn
-University of Minnesota, Fintech Bootcamp
+University of Minnesota, FinTech Bootcamp

 # Project Description